usdigitalresponse/univaf/docs/runbook/README.md

 ![Manually deploying in Terraform Cloud](../_assets/terraform-manual-deploy.png)

-**The Demo UI is a static site built with Webpack.** We use GitHub Actions to automatically build and publish the site.
-The [`ui-deploy` workflow][workflow-ui-deploy] automatically builds and deploys the site every time a commit lands on the `main` branch.
-See the main README for details on [building the static site manually](../../README.md#building-and-viewing-the-ui).
+**The archives documentation is a static site built with [MkDocs][].** We use GitHub Actions to automatically build and publish the site.
+The [`deploy-archives-docs` workflow][deploy-archives-docs] automatically builds and deploys the site every time a commit lands on the `main` branch.
+See the archives README for details on [building the static site manually](../../archives/README.md).

 ### Terraforming Locally